pharmaverse/admiraldev/tests/testthat/_snaps/assertions.md

       example_fun("1.5")
     Condition
       Error in `example_fun()`:
       !
-Argument `arg` must be a numeric vector, but is a string.
+Argument `arg` must be a numeric vector, but it is a string.

 # assert_s3_class Test 38: error if `arg` is not an object of a specific class S3